Using the Firestore REST API

 Authentication and authorization

 Use a Google Identity OAuth 2.0 token and a service account to authenticate requests from your application, such as requests for database administration.
-For these requests, Cloud Firestore uses Cloud Identity and Access Management (IAM) to determine if a request is authorized.
+For these requests, Firestore uses Identity and Access Management (IAM) to determine if a request is authorized.

 Working with Firebase ID tokens